ocgg/mdr/MD_SUMMARY.md

     - Then *what have I got* ?
     - What I have got that **nobody can take away** ?

-### Ordered
+### Ordered (with some music theory)

 1. **Major scale modes**
    1. Ionian
    2. Dorian
-   2. Phrygian
-   2. Lydian
       1) And so on.
-      2) these alphabetic sublist works weirdly after "z", but who writes lists that long in markdown anyway?
+      2) these alphabetic sublist works weirdly after "z" for now, but who writes lists that long anyway?
 2. **Minor melodic scale modes**
    - You can mix list styles
    - (Who knows these modes names anyway?)